khora369/Magic-Mirror-AI/README.md

 Built with Python, Streamlit UI, LangChain, and HuggingFace embeddings

 Getting Started

 1. Clone this repository
 bash
-Copy
-Edit
 git clone https://github.com/yourusername/magic-mirror-ai.git
 cd magic-mirror-ai

-2. Create a virtual environment (optional but recommended) bash
+3. Create a virtual environment (optional but recommended) bash python -m venv venv source venv/bin/activate   # On Windows: venv\Scripts\activate

-Copy
-Edit
-python -m venv venv
-source venv/bin/activate   # On Windows: venv\Scripts\activate
-3. Install the requirements
+4. Install the requirements
 bash
-Copy
-Edit
 pip install -r requirements.txt

-4. Run the Oracle
+5. Run the Oracle
 bash
-Copy
-Edit
 streamlit run webmirror.py
 This will open a browser window where you can begin a conversation with Khôra.